-9.4.5.1 Offset Calibration Register: OFC[2:0]
+8.4.5.1 Offset Calibration Register: OFC[2:0]

 The offset calibration is a 24-bit word, composed of three 8-bit registers.
 The offset is in twos complement format with a maximum positive value of 7FFFFFh and a maximum negative value of 800000h.
 The upper 16 bits, OFC[2:1], are the most important bits of the offset calibration register for calibration and can correct offsets ranging from -FS to +FS, as shown in Table 11.
 The lower eight bits, OFC[0], provide sub-LSB correction and are used by the calibration commands.
-If a calibration command is issued and the offset register is then read for storage and re-use later, it is recommended that all 24 bits of the OFC be used.
-When the calibration commands are not used and the offset is corrected by writing a user-calculated value to the OFC register, it is recommended that only OFC[2:1] be used and that OFC[0] be left as all zeros.
+If a calibration command is issued and the offset register is then read for storage and re-use later, all 24 bits of the OFC are recommended to be used.
+When the calibration commands are not used and the offset is corrected by writing a user-calculated value to the OFC register, only OFC[2:1] are recommended to be used and OFC[0] is recommended to be left as all zeros.
 A register value of 000000h provides no offset correction.

-Note that while the offset calibration register value can correct offsets ranging from -FS to +FS (as shown in Table 11), avoid overloading the analog inputs.
+Note that although the offset calibration register value can correct offsets ranging from -FS to +FS (as shown in Table 11), avoid overloading the analog inputs.